 The definition of capitalism offered here is at the level of abstraction of "mode of production."
 Actual capitalist economies, of course, are much more complex than this.
-This is so for two reasons: (1) capitalism is mixed with a variety of non-capitalist forms in any actual economy; (2) there are many different types of capitalism, which vary in all sorts of ways:
+This is so for two reasons:

-- Degree of regulation of markets, erosion of private rights over property - Degree of collective association of labor and capital and the forms of constrained cooperation - Degree of competitiveness; concentration and centralization of capital; etc. - Globalized capitalism vs nationally contained capitalism - Industry intensive capitalism vs service centered capitalism - Degree of financialization - Etc.
+- (1) Capitalism is mixed with a variety of non-capitalist forms in any actual economy; - (2) There are many different types of capitalism, which vary in all sorts of ways: - Degree of regulation of markets, erosion of private rights over property - Degree of competitiveness; concentration and centralization of capital; etc. - Globalized capitalism vs nationally contained capitalism - Industry intensive capitalism vs service centered capitalism - Degree of financialization - Forms of organization of labor and capital and the associated forms of constrained cooperation

 These kinds of complexity matter hugely.
-The implicit claim in the abstract definition is that each of these forms of complexity gain their specificity by their connection to the core elements of the more abstract concept.
+The implicit claim in the abstract definition is that each of these forms of complexity gains its specificity by its connection to the core elements of the more abstract concept.
+Not everyone agrees with this.
+Some people argue that social democratic economies are not variants of capitalism, but a qualitatively distinct form of economy.